hadley/adv-r/Testing.md

 Once run, `autotest()` will continuously scan both directories for changes.
 If a test file is modified, it will test that file; if a code file is modified, it will reload that file and rerun all tests.
 To quit, you'll need to press Ctrl + Break on windows, Escape in the mac gui, or Ctrl + C if running from the command line.

-This promotes a workflow where the \emph{only} way you test your code is through tests.
+This promotes a workflow where the _only_ way you test your code is through tests.
 Instead of modify-save-source-check you just modify and save, then watch the automated test output for problems.

 ## R CMD check

-If you are developing a package, you can have your tests automatically run by `R CMD check`.
-I recommend storing your tests in `inst/tests/` (so users also have access to them), and then including one file in `tests/` that runs all of the package tests.
-The `test_package(package_name)` function makes this easy.
-It:

-* Expects your tests to be in the `inst/tests/` directory
+When developing a package, put your tests in `inst/tests` and then create a file `tests/run-all.R` (note that it must be a capital R), which contains the following code:

+    library(testthat)
+    library(mypackage)

+    test_package("mypackage")
-* Evaluates your tests in the package namespace (so you can test non exported functions)

-* Throws an error at the end if there are any test failures.
+This will evaluates your tests in the package namespace (so you can test non-exported functions), and it will throw an error if there are any test failures.
 This means you'll see the full report of test failures and {\tt R CMD check} won't pass unless all tests pass.

-This setup has the additional advantage that users can make sure your package works correctly in their run-time environment.
+This also makes it easy for your users to check that you package works correctly in their run-time environment.